vercel/modelfusion/docs/guide/tools/use-tool.md

 ---
-sidebar_position: 35
+sidebar_position: 40
 ---

 # Use Tool

 With [useTool](/api/modules/#usetool), you can invoke a single tool with a model prompt.
 The model that you provide needs to support tools calls (e.g. OpenAI Chat).
-The model will always generate a tool c

 `useTool` does the following:

 1. It calls `generateToolCall` to generate the arguments for the tool call using the model.
 2. It calls `executeTool` to execute the tool with the arguments.
-3. It handles errors and returns a safe result.
+3. It handles tool execution errors and returns a safe result.

 ## Example: Using a Calculator